 Read what doctors at the British Geriatrics Society (BGS) say about COVID-19 vaccination for older people.

-The UK has never attempted a vaccination programme on this scale.
-It will mean vaccinating millions of people over a few months in lots of different places.
-These places will include:
+The vaccination programme involves vaccinating millions of people over a few months in lots of different places.
+These places include:

 - hospital hubs – for older patients and care staff